 When we go back to the aims of the broadband strategy (Amt der Burgenländischen Landesregierung, 2021, pp. 66-68), we can see that there is considerable tension between the aim of connecting everyone (even the last 15%), the aim of connecting everyone as cheaply as possible, and the aim of connecting everyone with the most 'future-proof' infrastructures possible.
 Deploying networks to connect everyone has an inclusionary ambition, seeking to alleviate the Leidensdruck experienced due to the digital divide.
 The second aspect of connecting everyone as cheaply as possible, on the other hand, introduces criteria which may lead to exclusion: it entails a weighing of costs and benefits, a reflection on whether cuts in some areas may lead to lower overall costs, and to which extent these lower costs may be sufficiently valuable to justify any required cuts.
-The third aspect of future-proof infrastructures adds to the complexity of decision-making: a temporal element is added to the difference made between the types of networks to be deployed, thereby relating the network to its suitability for projected demand (instead of current demand).
+The third aspect of future-proof infrastructures adds to the complexity of decision-making by introducing a temporal element to the difference made between the types of networks to be deployed.
+The result of this temporality is that the network becomes related to its suitability for projected demand (instead of current demand).